There are 16 Results with the keyword : "CNRS"

 Nicolas Schabanel (CNRS) will give a talk on 6, february, 2018 (at 11 am): "Folding Turing is hard but feasible"

 Place : Amphithéâtre, Bâtiment Kahn, Inria, Sophia Antipolis

 Science & innovation

 On 17 December 2009, an alliance was established for digital sciences and technologies.
 It is called Allistene, and it brings together the major French domestic players in the field, namely Inria, the French National Centre for Scientific Research (CNRS), the French Atomic Energy Commission (CEA), France’s Conference of University Chairmen (CPU), the French Telecoms Institute and the Conference of the Heads of French Engineering Schools (CDEFI), with the role of coordinating and planning public research in this area.
-Michel Cosnard, chairman of the alliance’s coordination committee for two years, enlightens us about his role and work.
+Claude Labit, Inria research director and chairman of the Board enlightens us about his role and work.

 - Institut Télécom

 - Sciences and technologies

 This year, the Academy of Technology and EDF created a prize in memory of Paul Caseau, a founding member of the Academy of Technology and director of EDF’s Studies and Research.
 Zakaria Habibi, a post-doctoral student in the Simpaf project team (a joint team with CNRS and Lille 1 University), is the first winner of this prize in recognition of his thesis defended in 2011 in the domain of digital modeling and simulation.
 The prize was presented on 18 June at the Collège des Bernardins .

 - Centre de recherche Inria Lille Nord - Europe